botsman/tppVerifier/README.md

 ```

 # Deployment
-Deployment consists of running the main server, which does all the verification work, and a database to store the results.
+Deployment consists of running the main server, which does all the verification work and a database to store the results.

 Refer to the `docker-compose.yml` file for an example of how to deploy the application.

 The database is used to store a list of trusted certificates and TPPs.
 The database needs to be initialized with the CA bundle and EBA registry data.
 The tools provided in the `tools` directory can be used to populate the database:
-- `tools/eba_certs`: Downloads a list of trusted root certificates from the EBA registry and stores them in the database.
-- `tools/eba_tpps`: Downloads a list of TPPs from the EBA registry and stores them in the database.

 # Disclaimer